genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 **On success (`DONE`):** The transformation has written its output objects into ODM and linked them to the appropriate study entities.

-**On failure (`FAILED`):** No ODM objects are written.

-!!! warning "Editorial TODO: resolve before publishing"
-    Confirm whether a mid-run failure can leave partial objects in ODM.
-If not guaranteed atomic, reword (e.g. "may not have written all, or any, objects").
+**On failure (`FAILED`):** Whether any ODM objects were written depends on how far the job got.
+A failure during the earlier phases (configuration validation, input retrieval, or processing) writes nothing to ODM.
+Output objects are created and linked in the final phase sequentially, so a failure there can leave some objects already written to ODM while later ones were never created.
+Any objects written before the failure remain in ODM and must be deleted manually.

 The job log records the error that caused the failure; retrieve it via `POST /api/v1/transformations/jobs/{id}/logs` to diagnose the problem.
-A common failure reason is running out of memory: when this happens, the job's status carries the reason `OOMKilled`, meaning the transformation used more memory than `memory_size` allowed.
-The remedy is to resubmit with a larger `memory_size`.
+Failures come in two kinds: infrastructural failures, which relate to the processing environment, and image-specific failures, which come from the transformation itself.
+Both kinds are recorded in the job log, so review it to find the specific problem before resubmitting.

 **On cancellation (`CANCELLED`):** You can cancel a job while it is still running, using `POST /api/v1/transformations/jobs/{id}/cancel`.
 Cancelling stops the job immediately and records it as `CANCELLED`, a terminal outcome distinct from `FAILED`, carrying no error reason.
 Cancellation cannot be undone; to retry, submit a new job with the same parameters.